leeway64/Analysis_of_Select_Semiconductor_Industry_Companies/analysis/README.rst

 (commonly referred to as Taiwan) is indirectly one of the most powerful countries on the planet.

-Intel's healthy net revenue, coupled with high R & D spending, places it at a competitively viable position; the company for which Silicon Valley was named for will doubtless survive.
+Intel's healthy net revenue, coupled with high R & D spending, places it at a competitively viable position; the company for which Silicon Valley was named after will doubtless survive.
 Furthermore, the Biden administration has announced a $50bn government plan to resurrect semiconductor chips manufacturing in the United States.
 Although it is uncertain whether this will allow Intel to retake the manufacturing crown, ("Taiwan Semiconductor"), it will still help Intel's prospects.